dijasila/GPAW/doc/documentation/mom/mom.rst

 .. autofunction:: gpaw.mom.prepare_mom_calculation

+.. _directopt:

 -------------------
-Direct Optimization
+Direct optimization
 -------------------

-The DO method [#momgpaw1]_ [#momgpaw2]_ [#momgpaw3]_ finds
+Direct optimization (DO) can be performed using the implementation of exponential transformation direct minimization (ETDM) [#momgpaw1]_ [#momgpaw2]_ [#momgpaw3]_ described in :ref:`directmin`.
-stationary points of the energy in the space of unitary matrices by using efficient quasi-Newton algorithms.
-More details on the methodology and the GPAW implementation can be found in :ref:`directmin`.
-Currently, DO is only implemented in LCAO mode.
+This method uses the exponential transformation and efficient quasi-Newton algorithms to find stationary points of the energy in the space of unitary matrices.
+Currently, DO can be performed only in LCAO mode.

 For excited-state calculations, the recommended quasi-Newton algorithm is a limited-memory symmetric rank-one (L-SR1) method